Applying for a (British) passport

 This means that you must update at least one other document or record to be in your new name before applying for your passport (in your new name).

 If your passport is still valid

-If your passport is still valid, you’ll need to apply for a new 10-year passport nonetheless, in order to update it with your new name.
-Unlike your driving licence, you cannot simply update the one you’ve got, and you’ll need to pay the normal renewal fee (£ 75.50 for adults, £ 49 for children under 16.)
+If your passport is still valid, you’ll need to apply for a new (10-year) passport nonetheless, in order to update it with your new name.
+Unlike your driving licence, you cannot simply update the one you’ve got, and you’ll need to pay the normal renewal fee (£ 75.50 for adults, £ 49 for children under 16 (if you apply online).)

 However there is no law requiring you to hold a passport, and — unlike your driving licence — there is no law law requiring you to update (or surrender) it merely because your name has changed.
 If you change your name, your passport will stay a valid travel document until it expires.